You don’t believe the same things anymore,

 Leaving the system didn’t erase the patterns it trained into you.

-Those ways of thinking, deciding, obeying, and survival,
+Those ways of thinking, deciding, obeying, and surviving,

 So of course your body still reacts.